 To Improve Team Performance: Diagnose the Problem Before Prescribing a Solution

-First identify the source of the underperformance.
-Otherwise, you’ll find yourself spending tons of money paying for generic team training that isn’t going to fix your specific problem.
+First, diagnose the source of the team's underperformance.
+Otherwise, you’ll find yourself spending tons of money paying for generic team training that isn’t going to fix your specific team performance problem.
+A proper diagnosis is the foundation of effective team intervention and lasting improvement.

 min